uptane/threatmodel/assets.md

+# List of General OTA Assets (not Uptane specific)

 ### 1. **Firmware and Software Images**
    - **Description:** The actual firmware or software files being transmitted via OTA updates.
    - **Importance:** Ensuring the integrity and authenticity of these files is critical to prevent malicious software from being installed on devices.